- Academic Appeals

 The DLS intake lines are normally closed during the following periods:

-• The last week of August and first two weeks of September.
+- The last week of August and first three weeks of September.

 Law Society Referral Service